EU General Data Protection Regulation (GDPR)

 This information is intended to support you through your data protection and privacy journey, and should not be used as a substitute for legal advice.

 What is the EU General Data Protection Regulation?

-- The GDPR will introduce a single framework that is directly applicable in all EU Member States; however, a large number of national customizations remain possible.
+- The GDPR introduces a single framework that is directly applicable in all EU Member States; however, a number of national customizations remain possible.

-- The GDPR contains the same six core data protection principles, but there are significant changes and additional requirements.
+- The GDPR contains the same six core data protection principles, but there are significant changes and additional requirements designed to protect EU citizens’ privacy.
 For example, the GDPR introduces certain enhanced rights for covered individuals, such as data portability rights.

 To whom does the GDPR apply?